vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/cloudexplorer.md

 In order to be displayed in Cloud Explorer, a cloud provider must be _registered_ with the Kubernetes extension.
-This is the responsibility of the VS Code extension that hosts the cluster provider.
+This is the responsibility of the VS Code extension that hosts the cloud provider.
 To do this, the extension must:

 * Activate in response to the `kubernetes.cloudExplorer` view
 * Request the Kubernetes extension's Cloud Provider API